 A Popular Dish from the Bay Area

-Years later, I ran into this dish on the internet, and it was then that I realized that it wasn’t just the restaurant’s signature dish, but it was so famous that other restaurants had copied them, and many home cooks have also tried to recreate them at home.
-Now that I think back, I don’t even know if the restaurant that I went to (whose name I have forgotten) was actually the original or one of the copycats!
+Years later, I ran into this dish on the internet, and it was then that I realized that it wasn't just the restaurant's signature dish, but it was so famous that other restaurants had copied them, and many home cooks have also tried to recreate them at home.
+These Asian garlic noodles were originally invented at Thanh Long, a non-traditional Vietnamese seafood restaurant, though I had it at one of their newer establishments, Crustaceans.

 Choosing The Right Noodles

 Thanh Long used a kind of thick, chewy, wheat noodles similar to Japanese ramen noodles, but thicker.
 I haven't been able to find the exact ones here, but I found that these fresh, fat Chinese egg noodles are perfect for this dish.
 These are the yellow noodles that come fully cooked and tossed in oil.

 What you have available to you might be a bit different, but whatever you choose, you want them thick and chewy.
 The texture is part of the satisfaction of this dish.
 At Asian grocery stores you should be able to find a selection of fresh wheat-based egg noodles in the refrigerated section—go with the fattest one, and you might have to try a few to nail the perfect one.

 If you've got leftover noodles, try using them in my mie goreng recipe.